codefori/docs/docs/pages/tips/git.md

 This page contains useful information for getting started with git on IBM i.
+Items marked with 🏢 indicate a vendor (ISV/services) or sponsored article.

 ## General git